esclabUIC/NetworkFMRI/README.md

 #### Scripts
 [UnivariatePrediction.m](scripts/UnivariatePrediction.m): Follows a leave-one-participant-out cross-validation procedure to predict hub category from the average t-values of held-out data in a given ROI.

 [MultivariatePrediction.m](scripts/MultivariatePrediction.m): Follows a leave-one-participant-out cross-validation procedure to train a LASSO-PCR algorithm to predict hub category from neural patterns of held-out data in a given ROI.
+- [Script](zSpace_scripts/MultivariatePrediction.m) for the same analysis with the mean ROI signal removed

 [Compare_RMSE.m](scripts/Compare_RMSE.m): Compares univariate and multivariate prediction accuracy using root mean squared error (RMSE).